open-cogsci/osdoc/content/devices/05-triggers.md

 ---

 In EEG/ ERP studies it is common to send triggers to mark the time of significant events (e.g., the onset of a trial, presentation of a particular stimulus, etc.).
 Triggers are typically bytes that are sent via the parallel port to the EEG apparatus.
 This can be done with the parallel port trigger plugin which works in Linux and Windows.
 For Windows the `DLPortIO.dll` driver is used to access the parallel port.
+- Values to be sent range between 0-255.
+- Parallel port adress has to be specified manually.

 You can download the plugin from [here][plugin]